Credit:

 Customization/Extra Cycles

 How picky are you about your washer cycles?
-Do you want to be able to set specific cycle temperatures, water levels, soil levels, and cycle duration, or would you prefer to just hit two buttons and start washing?
+Do you want to set specific cycle temperatures, water levels, soil levels, and cycle duration, or would you prefer to just hit two buttons and start washing?
 Do you want a cycle just for workout/sports clothes?
 Really consider how you do laundry on a day-to-day basis; if you prefer a straightforward washing process, you’ll probably want to buy a lower-tech dryer.
 Even if that extra customization seems very appealing, it may not make sense for you to buy that kind of washer if you’re not going to actually use those extra features regularly.

 Troubleshooting And Maintenance Tips